google-research-datasets/natural-questions/README.md

 NQ is designed for the training and evaluation of automatic question answering systems.

-Please see
+Please see at
 [http://ai.google.com/research/NaturalQuestions](http://ai.google.com/research/NaturalQuestions)
 to get the data and view the leaderboard.
-For more details on the design and content of the dataset, please see the paper
+For more details on the design and content of the dataset, please refer to the paper
 [Natural Questions: a Benchmark for Question Answering Research](https://ai.google/research/pubs/pub47761).
 To help you get started on this task we have provided some